-There are five key problems for data scientist consulting teams in financial services right now.
+There are five key problems for data scientist consulting teams right now.

 The key problems work around the acronym FLAWS: